usmcgeek/mer/README.md

 # Middle Earth Remastered Repo

 # April 28 2021 (CARD ART UPDATES)
- * Much better card artwork is now available
+ * Much better card artwork is now available and all cards updated
- * Updating Sets at this time - Wizards, White Hand, Dragons, Dark Minions completed
  * Will rework Challenge Decks to update and complete remaining printables

 # April 2021